mkierzenka/SWDevProj/report/doc.md

     * get: get element from column; one method for each type

-* Serializer: This class will be similar to the one started in Assignment 6.
-It supports writing primitive types, character pointers (strings), and message types to its buffer, and can also read these when deserializing.
+* Serializer: This class supports writing primitive types, character pointers (strings), and message types to its buffer, and can also read these when deserializing.
 It will be in charge of serializing and deserializing data, and buffering the result.
 The Serializer will be used in multiple places in this project.
+Serializers are used in the static DataFrame fromX methods to store the new df in the distributed key-value store.
-All of DataFrame's from... methods need to initialize a Serializer to serialize the constructed dataframe, to store in the key-value store.
-The wait and waitAndGet methods within Store need to initialize a Serializer; the serializer will need to convert the serialized string data into the dataframe that it represents.
-Serialization is also needed whenever attempting to retrieve data from the DataFrame, as all the data is serialized in the KVStore
+They are also used in the KVStore:get and KVStore::waitAndGet methods to build a DataFrame from the serialized KVStore data.
+Also, in the sendMsg/receiveMsg Network methods to move data (as a series of bytes) across a TCP connection.
+Finally, Serialization is also needed whenever attempting to retrieve data from the DataFrame, as all the data is serialized in the distributed KVStore system.

-* DistributedArray: this class will hold reference information about data throughout the system.
+* DistributedArray: This class will hold reference information about data throughout the system.
 The purpose of this class is to bridge data that lives in different areas of the system.
 This class also holds a KVStore reference, so that it can look up data not stored locally.